fable-compiler/fable-arch/docs/source/docs/hmr.md

- - tagline: Explanation on how to use Hot Module Replacement with Fable-VirtualDom
+ - tagline: How to use Hot Module Replacement with Fable-VirtualDom

 # Hot Module Replacement